erlware/relx/configuration/index.md

 start script.
 In those situations you may disable automatic start script creation by adding the following to your `relx.config`.

+{% highlight erl %}
     {generate_start_script, false}.
+{% endhighlight %}

 Overlays
 --------

-These are documented on the [[Overlays]] wiki page.
+These are documented on the Overlays wiki page.
 Go there for more information.

 Advanced Options